ropable/foundation_postgres/moving_data.md

 Postgres offers the ``COPY`` command to load flat files into the database and vice versa (``COPY TO`` and ``COPY FROM`).

+The default quotation character in CSV output is double-quote (").

 ``COPY TO`` is used to move data from a table to a file.

 ```sql